"Darn it, that was going to be my morning cardio!"

 In the UK the usual phrasing is, "Does my bum look big in this?"

-- A certain Geico commercial shows a wife asking her distracted husband, "Honey, does this dress make me look fat?", to which he — not really hearing the question — cheerfully murmurs "You betcha" in response.
+- One commercial shows a wife asking her distracted husband, "Honey, does this dress make me look fat?", to which he — not really hearing the question — cheerfully murmurs "You betcha" in response.
 The voiceover adds: "In the time it takes to pull out the sleeper sofa, you can save hundreds on car insurance."

 - Another Geico ad has Mary Todd Lincoln asking this of her husband, who, being "Honest Abe", spends about a minute scrutinizing her backside before holding up thumb and forefinger close together and saying "Perhaps."
 Of course, she's upset.